-Pacific walrus by oil and gas activities in the Beaufort Sea and adjacent coastal areas of the Alaska north slope.82 Plaintiffs challenge the environmental assessment and finding of no significant impact, charging that the Service put out the rule "without seriously analyzing the effects of climate change on them or their habitat."
+environmental assessment and finding of no significant impact, charging that the Service put out the rule "without seriously analyzing the effects of climate change on them or their habitat."
 The accusation is not that the oil and gas activities themselves contribute to climate change, but that direct harms to polar bears and walruses from those activities will be exacerbated by climate change impacts on the Arctic that are already stressing those species.
+In April, 2008, the district court ruled that the FWS had been reasonable in finding that the impacts of oil and gas activities in and along the Beaufort Sea, over the next five years, will fall short of NEPA's "significant" threshold for requiring environmental assessments.
+An appeal has been filed.

-Eighth Circuit.
+Eighth Circuit

 In Mid States Coalition for Progress v.
 Surface Transportation Bd., 345 F.3d 520 (8th Cir.
 2003), petitioners disputed the adequacy of an EIS prepared by the Surface Transportation Board to accompany its approval of a railroad's proposal to construct new rail and upgrade existing rail.
 The proposed rail line was to provide a less expensive route by which low-sulfur coal in Wyoming's Powder River Basin could reach powerplants, and thus might be expected to increase coal consumption and its attendant effects.
-In this regard, the court noted that CEQ's NEPA regulations require that EISs cover both direct and indirect effects of proposed actions.83 It concluded by finding it "irresponsible" for the Board to approve such a large project without first examining the possible effects of an increase in coal consumption - apparently, the opinion suggests (but does not explicitly say), including climate change.84
+In this regard, the court noted that CEQ's NEPA regulations require that EISs cover both direct and indirect effects of proposed actions.106 It concluded by finding it "irresponsible" for the Board to approve such a large project without first examining the possible effects of an increase in coal consumption-apparently, the opinion suggests (but does not explicitly say), including climate change.107